 If you meet certain income and resource limits, you may qualify for Extra Help from Medicare to pay the costs of Medicare prescription drug coverage.

-In 2013, drug costs for most people who qualify will be no more than $2.65 for each generic/$6.60 for each brand-name covered drug.
+In 2014, drug costs for most people who qualify are no more than $2.55 for each generic/$6.35 for each brand-name covered drug.

 Other people pay only a portion of their Medicare drug plan premiums and deductibles based on their income level.